Region: North Africa

 “Charitable work of the Voluntary Militia for Italian National Defense” Series – issued 1927, Apr 21, 1929, Mar 4, 1930, Oct 20

-Additionally, the Italians overprinted Italian air post semi-postal (charity stamps), air post, official, air post semi-postal special delivery and authorized delivery stamps.
+Additionally, the Italians overprinted Italian air post semi-postal, air post semi-postal official, air post semi-postal special delivery and authorized delivery stamps.

-Additionally, various series of stamps were specially printed for use in Cyrenaica, including a Colonial Institute Issue (featuring a common design from the colonies) issued on Jun 1, 1926, several Air Post series, and two special flight issues.
-The stamps of Italian Cyrenaica (and indeed Tripolitania) are fascinating examples of the bold fascist artistic style called “futurism”.
-While many of the issues are overprints of Italian stamps, the audacious graphics from the era can indeed be mesmerizing.
+Additionally, series of stamps were specially printed for use in Tripolitania, including a Colonial Institute Issue (featuring a common design from the colonies) issued on Jun 1, 1926, several Air Post series, and two special flight issues.

 Lastly, two beautiful photogravure sets (one regular and one Air Post) were issued on Oct 16, 1934, for the 2nd Colonial Arts Exhibition in Naples, even though this was after the official dissolution of the separate colonies.